Teacher fends off verbal attack from self-proclaimed Nazi in Manitoba

 “Get ready to face those racist filthy comments if you have a hijab on,” Fatima warns in her social media post.
 “If it happened to me, it might happen to you.”

-— With files from CTVReport Typo/Error
+With files from CTV and GlobalReport Typo/Error